Attending the Blakesburg Fly-In, a First-Timer's Guide

 One of the things that makes Blakesburg special is that it is a flying event.
 Unless the weather is bad there will be an airplane in the air from sunrise to sunset.
 There is no other place on earth where you will see such a variety of antique and classic airplanes in flight.

 Once you get comfortable I highly recommend getting in on the action yourself if you flew in.
-There is a pilot's briefing but the rules are ultimately simple: be polite, watch for traffic, mind the flaggers, and be careful around the spectators.
+There is a pilot's briefing (daily at 10:30am) on the porch of the Ground Loop Inn (#1 on the map) and if you plan on flying attendance is required.
+However the rules are ultimately simple: be polite, watch for traffic, mind the flaggers, and be careful around the spectators.
 Otherwise there are no long taxiways and waits to takeoff or park, no complicated multiple mile long approaches, no ATC and wing-waggling (unless you want to waggle, then by all means), and no radios.
 Just the essence of grassroots flying.

 Buzzing around the pattern is fun, but even better is to give rides to the many folks who will probably be standing around admiring your airplane.
 Doing rides is also a great way to meet folks at the field.